Samuel-Moceri/New_FindMyTruck/readme.md

 ## TL;DR

 1. import and open folder - go to the Terminal :
 2. 	- `yarn`
-	 -	`yarnstart`
+ 	- `yarn start`
 3. code.
 4. watch your code live on [http://localhost:8080](http://localhost:8080) .
 5. enjoy .